Grandparents Rights Attorney in Tomball

 free consultation

-Divorces often leave more than just the relationship of the former partners compromised.
-It can also affect the families of both parties, in particular the grandparents of the children.
+Divorces often affect more than just the relationship between former spouses.
+It can also have an impact on the families of both parties, in particular the grandparents of the children.
 It’s not unheard of for grandparents to spend a lot of time with their grandkids.
-They often spoil the kids while teaching them valuable life lessons.
-Grandparents are also a source of adult support outside of the parents, and it’s not unusual for their children to ask them to look out for their grandkids while they’re out.
+Grandparents are also a source of support for children outside of their parents, and it’s not unusual for them to care for their grandchildren while the parents are away.

 In Texas, the court will hear the grandparents’ case if a parent is incompetent, incarcerated, or deceased.
-In those situations, the children’s grandparents could argue that contact is in the child’s best interest since they can serve as a positive adult influence.
+In such situations, the children’s grandparents could argue that contact is in the child’s best interest, as they can serve as a positive adult influence.

-Grandparents can also sue for the custody of their grandchildren if they deem that the parents cannot support the child.
-They can also sue if the child has lived with them for at least six months.
+Grandparents can also sue for custody of their grandchildren if they believe the parents are unable to support the child or if the child has been living with them for at least six months.
 Once grandparents do have custody, they can then sue the parents for child support.

-In the case of being orphaned, grandparents cannot have the right to sue for access to their grandkids once a third party has adopted them.
+In cases where a child is orphaned, grandparents cannot have the right to sue for access to their grandkids once a third party has adopted them.
 By that point, the child is legally considered a member of the other family.

 Get Legal Help Now

 Grandparents’ rights are not always clear-cut, and they’re often limited.
-The court wishes to protect the parent’s rights, but they also want the best for the children if the parents cannot provide that to them.
-If you’re a grandparent who is denied access to your grandchildren, we can understand the emotions you might be feeling.
-Depending on the situation and your reason, you might be able to take legal action against it.
-If you’re in Tomball or Houston Texas, Eaton Family Law Group can help you today, just give us a call.
+The court wishes to protect the parents’ rights, but it also wants what is best for the children if the parents are unable to provide for them.
+If you’re a grandparent who has been denied access to your grandchildren, we can understand the emotions you may be feeling.
+Depending on the situation and your reasons, you might be able to take legal action.
+If you’re in Tomball, Katy, Sugar Land, or Houston, Eaton Family Law Group can help you today.
+Contact us at 281-789-0064 or send us a message.